vofik/Kink.bundle/README.md

-The only requirement is that the file name starts with the episode id from Kink.
+**Please beware, you might consider this NSFW.**

+In order for this to work, the filename has to begin with the episode ID.
+Subdirectories currently not supported.